Install MCP Templates

 ❌ Template 'nonexistent' not found

-Available templates: demo, file-server, postgres-server
+Available templates: demo, filesystem, postgres-server

 # Configuration error